George Weah: AC Milan and individual success

-Weah joined AC Milan in 1995, with whom he immediately won the Italian league in 1996 under Fabio Capello, playing alongside Roberto Baggio and Dejan Savićević in Milan's attack, as well as Marco Simone, on occasion, and finishing the season as Milan's top goalscorer; he won the Serie A title once again in 1999.
+Weah joined AC Milan in 1995, winning the Italian league in 1996 under Fabio Capello.
+He played alongside Roberto Baggio and Dejan Savićević in Milan's attack, as well as Marco Simone on occasion, and finished the season as Milan's top goalscorer.
+He won the Serie A title once again in 1999.
 During his time with the club, he also reached the 1998 Coppa Italia final, and finished as runner-up in the Supercoppa Italiana on two occasions, in 1996 and 1999.
-Despite their European dominance in the early 1990s, Milan were less successful in Europe during this time, however, with their best result being a quarter-final finish in the 1995–96 UEFA Cup.
+Despite their European dominance in the early 1990s, Milan was less successful in Europe during this time, however, with their best result being a quarter-final finish in the 1995–96 UEFA Cup.

-Exhibiting skill, athleticism and goalscoring prowess, Weah became famous at Milan for scoring several notable goals, in particular a solo goal against Hellas Verona at the San Siro which saw him deftly control the ball from Verona's corner kick just outside his own penalty area, before he set off.
-With all his teammates back defending the corner Weah made a beeline for goal, leaving his own teammates in his wake.
+Exhibiting skill, athleticism and goalscoring prowess, Weah became famous at Milan for scoring several notable goals, in particular a solo goal against Hellas Verona at the San Siro which saw him deftly control the ball from Verona's corner kick just outside his penalty area, before he set off.
+With all his teammates back defending the corner Weah made a beeline for goal, leaving his teammates in his wake.
 His teammate Zvonimir Boban stated, "It was an incredible run.
 We were thinking, 'When's he going to stop?
 When's he going to stop?
 He's not going to stop!
 He's never going to stop!'".
 Weah finished by rifling the ball into the bottom left corner before an exuberant goal celebration.